Wee1: Regulation

 In S. cerevisiae, cyclin-dependent kinase Cdc28 (Cdk1 homologue) is phosphorylated by Swe1 (Wee1 homologue) and dephosphorylated by Mih1 (Cdc25 homologue).
 Nim1/Cdr1 homologue in S. cerevisiae, Hsl1, together with its related kinases Gin4 and Kcc4 localize Swe1 to the bud-neck.
 Bud-neck associating kinases Cla4 and Cdc5 (polo kinase homologue) phosphorylate Swe1 at different stages of the cell cycle.
 Swe1 is also phosphorylated by Clb2-Cdc28 which serves as a recognition for further phosphorylation by Cdc5.

 The S. cerevisiae protein Swe1 is also regulated by degradation.
 Swe1 is hyperphosphorylated by Clb2-Cdc28 and Cdc5 which may be a signal for ubiquitination and degradation by SCF E3 ubiquitin ligase complex as in higher eukaryotes.

 Role in cancer

 The mitosis promoting factor MPF also regulates DNA-damage induced apoptosis.
 Negative regulation of MPF by WEE1 causes aberrant mitosis and thus resistance to DNA-damage induced apoptosis.
 Kruppel-like factor 2 (KLF2) negatively regulates human WEE1, thus increasing sensitivity to DNA-damage induced apoptosis in cancer cells.

+Wee1 as a target in oncology

+Wee1 expression in tumors

+While multiple studies have examined the relationship between Wee1 expression and tumors, there is not a strong consensus on whether Wee1 acts as an oncogene or a tumor suppressor in cancer tissues.
+In some cases, studies have reported an observed overexpression of Wee1 in solid tumors / cancers like glioblastoma, hepatocellular carcinoma, melanoma, and more, as well as an association between elevated Wee1 expression and negative prognostic factors such as chemotherapy / radiotherapy resistance or other proliferation biomarkers; there are also accounts on an increased prevalence of upregulated Wee1 in instances there is also p53 loss of function.
+However, there are other reports which show occurrences of Wee1 downregulation (or a complete lack thereof) in cancer tissues such as non-small cell lung cancer (NSCLC), colon cancer, etc. Moreover, in certain cancers like breast cancer, there are conflicting / controversial reports.
+Taken together, this discussion may signal that the application and manipulation of Wee1 will likely be situation-dependent.

+Wee1 is very rarely mutated in cancer patients, with mutations seen at an overall frequency of around 1.2%.
+There is little data on how mutations affect tumor progression.

+Wee1 inhibitors

+Wee1 inhibition has been a growing therapeutic area of interest.
+Contrary to perhaps the typical rationale behind using inhibitor drugs to trigger cell cycle arrest, Wee1 inhibitors instead disrupt the S / G2 checkpoints to prematurely induce mitosis in cells; this mechanism thus promotes a phenomenon called "mitotic catastrophe" – increased DNA damage (insufficient repair or new events such as double-stranded breaks) that ultimately lead to apoptosis.
+At the cellular level, inhibiting Wee1 significantly reduces the presence of Tyr15, which consequently allows for Cdk1 kinase activity to build up and trigger entry into mitosis.